-The U.S. Hockey Hall of Fame Induction celebration will take place on December 9 in Denver and will celebrate the enshrinement of both the Class of 2020 and 2021.
-Dean Blais, Tony Granato, Jenny Potter and Jerry York will be inducted as part of the Class of 2020, while Stan Fischler, Paul Holmgren and Peter McNab will enter as the Class of 2021.
-More information and tickets are available for purchase at ushockeyhalloffame.com.
+U.S. Hockey Hall of Fame Induction celebration took place on December 9 in Denver and celebrated the enshrinement of both the Class of 2020 and 2021.
+Dean Blais, Tony Granato, Jenny Potter and Jerry York were inducted as part of the Class of 2020, while Stan Fischler, Paul Holmgren and Peter McNab entered as the Class of 2021.